7087abhICOMP/Data-science/README.md

 # Data-science
-Lean the basic of data science with working with me
+Lean the basic of data science working with me